Skip to contents

 Value

-sf object containing the grid, or named list of sf objects if `id_column` is used.
-Each grid cell contains:
+sf object containing the grid (or named list of sf objects when `id_column` is given).
+Each grid cell carries `grid_id` and `grid_index`.

 Details